2018 Carnival Dates:

-In January 2017 we welcome eight visiting teams to Armidale: Hunter Valley, Lismore, Tamworth, Penrith, Camden Haven, Ballina, Manly Presidents and West Pennant Hills Cherrybrook.
+In January 2017 we welcomed eight visiting teams to Armidale: Hunter Valley, Lismore, Tamworth, Penrith, Camden Haven, Ballina, Manly Presidents and West Pennant Hills Cherrybrook.
+We look forward to welcoming these teams back in 2018 and also welcome expressions of interest from other teams and/or clubs.
+Contact the carnival convenors for more information.

 Armidale’s Walter Taylor Shield team on Day 3 of the 2017 Walter Taylor Shield carnival – our Pink Stumps Day (led by visiting team West Pennant Hills Cherrybrook).
 The day coincided with Jane McGrath Day at the Sydney Test match.